qualisign/graphist/README.md

                             .JMML.
 ```

 Graphist is a simple programming language written from the point of view of logic.
-It stresses intuition and self-evidence -- a programmer must know why these are done a certain way and not just how they are done -- which makes it suitable as a language for beginners or a pedagogical tool for teaching programming.
+It stresses intuition and self-evidence -- a programmer must understand the logic behind doing things a certain way and not just how they are done -- which makes it suitable as a language for beginners or a pedagogical tool for teaching programming.

 The core vocabulary of the language is exceedingly small: just two words.
 Learning to use these two words properly is learning to program in Graphist.